 Weekends tend to be more crowded in the White Mountains, as folks are seeking out the best spots to see the foliage, find great hiking trails, and visit attractions that are only open on weekends.
 If your schedule allows, plan a visit mid-week and sometimes you may have an overlook, trail, or roadway mostly to yourself.

 If you want to avoid some of the congestion along the Kanc, consider pulling out the map to explore one of our “roads less traveled”.
-Some of the side roads in the smaller villages such as Franconia/Sugar Hill, Littleton, Jackson, Eaton, and even down in the Lakes Region (just a little bit to the south) still offer those beautiful foliage views, with less traffic.
+Some of the side roads in smaller villages such as Franconia, Sugar Hill, Littleton, Jackson, Eaton, as well as routes in the Lakes Region (just a little bit to the south) still offer those beautiful foliage views, just with less traffic.

 Pack Your Patience

-If this is your first time here, or first time back in a while, just know that some things may seem a little different – some restaurants and shops may not be open 7 days a week, there may be longer wait times at recreation areas, and attractions may sell out fast.
+If this is your first time here, or first time back in a while, just know that some restaurants and shops may not be open 7 days a week, there may be longer wait times at recreation areas, and attractions may sell out fast.
 Please remember to pack your patience along with your toothbrush and camera and know that we are happy to have you here!

 Be Safe and Respectful

 Stay on the trail and leave only footprints when taking a hike.
 Remember if you carry something in to a park, or attraction, to be sure to bring it back out with you.
 Familiarize yourself with the rules when it comes to camping and ask questions if you don’t know the answers.
-(There are lots of people around who want to help such as the friendly staff at the White Mountains Visitor Center or at any of the White Mountain National Forest Ranger Stations).
+There are lots of people around who want to help, such as the friendly staff at the White Mountains Visitor Center or at any of the White Mountain National Forest Ranger Stations.
 Be careful around water and on steep ledges…no Instagram post is worth hurting the environment around you, or yourself.